Directorate-General for Research and Innovation

 The Directorate-General for Research and Innovation (DG RTD) is a Directorate-General of the European Commission, located in Brussels, and responsible for the European Union's research and innovation policy and coordination of research and innovation activities.
-It is headed by Commissioner Mariya Gabriel and acting Director-General Signe Ratso.
+Since September 2023, it is headed by Commissioner Ekaterina Zaharieva and Director-General Marc Lemaître.

 Mission

 The Directorate-General for Research and Innovation defines and implements European Research and Innovation (R&I) policy with a view to achieving the goals of the Europe 2020 strategy and its key flagship initiative, the Innovation Union.